dojo/docs/dojox/calendar.rst

    * "H0" to "H23" according to the time of day (Column view only).
    * "Mxx" where *xx* is the minutes part of the time of day (Column view, depends on the the slot duration).

-The following example specifies CSS classes to grey out Wednesdays and the time range between 12pm and 2pm:
+The following example specifies CSS classes to grey out Wednesdays and the time range between 12pm and 2pm for other days of week:

 .. css ::